JNSStudios/ToonTuber-Player/README.md

 ### Canned Animation objects
 - *name*:            The name of the Canned Animation

 - *hotkeys*:          Same as the Expression Set "hotkeys" list.
-List as many as you want in quotation marks, separated by commas, or type "null" (without the quotation marks) if you don't want a hotkey.
+List as many key IDs as you want in quotation marks, separated by commas, or type "null" (without the quotation marks) if you don't want a hotkey.

 - *requires*:        Same as the Expression Set "requires" list.
 List as many as you want, or type "null."